andrewyue/WMATAWatcher/README.md

 <img src="https://github.com/andrewyue/WMATAWatcher/blob/master/WMATAWatcher.png">

-From the point of view of a classification problem, delays are a rare occurence on Metro.
-As such, it was necessary to use a class-weighted estimator.
 As shown in the sketchnote, a "bag of words" approach was used to construct features initially.
 Word content of the tweets (both 1 and 2-grams) were vectorized and normalized by term-frequency inverse document-frequency.
-Classification by class-weighted Random Forest and SVM both sacrificed far too much absolute accuracy to boost the precision (predicting a delay in each time bin), and so were not useful for deployment to an app.
+Classification by Random Forest and SVM both sacrificed far too much absolute accuracy to boost the precision (predicting a delay in each time bin), and so were not useful for deployment to an app.

 A more coarse-grain model was built to categorize Tweets based on their word content:
 <ol>